 - Charity to receive donations in lieu of flowers, if donations are preferred

 - Select the speakers and the eulogies that you would want to represent you.

 - Decide what organizations or church will benefit from memorial donations in your name.

 The people who know and care about you will be there when you need them.
 You only need to provide them with instructions, important financial details, and then relax.
 You’re in good hands.

-4. Make arrangements for telephone and utility services, and newspaper and magazine deliveries, to be canceled.
+- Make arrangements for telephone and utilities services, and newspaper and magazine deliveries, to be cancelled.

-You can also contact Roslyn Heights Funeral Home at (516) 621-4545 for additional information.
+You can also contact us for additional information.
 We're pleased to answer any questions you may have, without obligation.